hatari/hatari/readme.txt

 --enable-winuae-cpu", which will run cmake with the correct parameters.

-The plan is to eventually (in the next version) have WinUAE CPU core enabled by default and deprecate the "old" UAE CPU core, but currently WinUAE CPU core is still lacking all the ST/STE specific tweaks, proper testing for ST/STE compatibility and some of the debugger support.
+The plan is to eventually have WinUAE CPU core enabled by default and deprecate the "old" UAE CPU core, but currently WinUAE CPU core:
+- is lacking all the ST/STE specific tweaks and proper testing for ST/STE compatibility
+- despite better emulation, it still doesn't run all the Falcon programs that run with the "old" core although it works better for most of them
+- doesn't have full debugger support

+It's recommended to use Hatari built with the "old" (default) UAE CPU core for ST/STE emulation and the new WinAUE core for Falcon emulation.
+And test also the old core if Falcon programs don't work with the new one...

  3.2) Known problems